steinbergmedia/vst3_dev_portal/src/pages/FAQ/Hosting.md

 No see previous question.

+## Q: Some plug-ins have parameters that are not Automatable.
+They are calling beginEdit/performEdit/endEdit when the user manipulates them with the GUI.
+Is the host supposed to react to the performEdit by sending the value to the process call of the IAudioProcessor?

+Yes, the host must transfer the parameter change from the controller to the processor.
+The information Automatable is only there to allow the host and the user to create an associated automation track for this parameter.

 ## Q: Can the host get away with returning kNotImplemented for *restartComponent*(*kReloadComponent*)?

 It is allowed for a host to return *kNotImplemented* if it does not support it!
 The plugin has then to react accordingly.